Powered Now, UK Field Service Management App looks at the Penalties for failing to file MTD for VAT returns.

 AccountingWeb and system supplier Quickbooks undertook a survey of 271 accountants a couple of years ago and the top concern, at 35% of responses, was client’s poor record keeping.
-The big danger with data being plugged straight through to a VAT return, with little opportunity for review, is that the proportion of wrong returns will soar, at least initially.
+The big danger with data being plugged straight through to an MTD return, with little opportunity for review, is that the proportion of wrong returns will soar, at least initially.
 Given that errors are likely to be in both directions, this is somewhat worrying.
 Businesses could either end up over-paying which is bad for cashflow or underpaying and then getting an unexpected catch up charge later which is also bad.

 How do you work with accountants?

 The critical thing in determining the way to address MTD is to start with the way that you currently work with your accountant (if at all) and how you want to work in the future.

 You pass information to your accountant and they do the returns for you.

 It’s likely that as each MTD deadline arrives you will continue to work in a similar way.
 The big difference is that your sales and supplier invoices and expenses must all be recorded digitally.
 It will be against the law to simply total up the amounts of VAT, sales and costs.
 They must be put into a system by either you or your accountant.
 That’s the big change.